Before electricity became

 enough pressure to travel long distances.

-lines carry the electricity over hundreds of miles to your city or
+transmission lines carry the electricity over hundreds of miles to

-where the voltage is lowered to make it safe for residential use.
+substation, where the voltage is lowered to make it safe for

 The electricity travels